 Development Environment: Shared Proxy Deployment

-A proxy can accept metrics from multiple collector agents and forward those metrics to the Wavefront service.
+A proxy can accept metrics from multiple collector agents and forward those metrics to Operations for Applications.
 Having just one proxy means that you don’t need to open multiple firewall ports: The proxy is the only component that needs a firewall port opened, simplifying configuration.

 We support a rich set of integrations.